Legal Insurance

 Oct 18, 2022

-Wills typically specify the assets you’d like distributed — including any money, personal possessions, real estate, or other items — and explains how you’d like them to be distributed in the event of your death.
+Wills typically specify the assets you’d like distributed — including any money, personal possessions, real estate, or other asset — and explains how you’d like them to be distributed in the event of your death.
 They often name a beneficiary or beneficiaries who will receive your assets and an executor or trustee who will manage and distribute them.

 Types of wills